The adoption process explained

 Adoption is a legal procedure in which total parental responsibility transfers to the adopters.
 Once granted, you cannot reverse an adoption order.
 An adopted child loses all legal ties with their birth parent(s) and becomes a full member of the adoptive family, usually taking the family’s name.

-Stage 1– Which normally takes two months;
+Stage 1– Which normally takes about two months;

 These timescales aren’t set in stone though, it’s recognised that sometimes circumstances change, and we must ensure that the assessment is done thoroughly, rather than simply adhering to rigid timescales.

 You’ll need to supply up to six references, which should be made up of a mix of family members and friends.
+We will talk more about this with you on our information giving meeting.

 Ready to find out more